germaniumhq/adhesive/README.md

 Implicitly for each task, the log is redirected in a different file, and only shown if the task failed.
 The redirection can be disabled.

+### parallel_processing

+default value is `process`, environment var: `ADHESIVE_PARALLEL_PROCESSING`.

+Implicitly tasks are scaled using multiple processes in order to alleviate the global interpreter lock (GIL) from python.
+This value can be set to `thread`.

+This is useful for times when remote ssh workspaces are defined in the lanes, so the same connection can be reused for multiple tasks.

 ## Hacking Adhesive

 Adhesive builds with itself.
 In order to do that, you